angular-slider/ngx-slider/typedoc/README.md

 ### Value change events

 `valueChange` and `highValueChange` outputs are emitted whenever the model values change (including programmatically).
 They are provided to support two-way binding of the model values but they can also be used to attach custom event handlers.

+### Old documentation

+If you are looking for old documentation of v1.2.x releases under the old name of ng5-slider, they are [archived in the Github repository](https://raw.githubusercontent.com/angular-slider/ngx-slider/master/archive/ng5-slider-v1.2.6-site-archive.zip).